-I work on machine learning for time series/spatiotemporal data and its applications, especially in the field of computational sustainability.
-I am generally interested in sequential decision making, optimization and spatiotemporal modeling.
-My work has been applied to intelligent transportation, climate informatics, and social media anomaly detection.
+I am an assistant professor in Northeastern University.
+I work on machine learning for large-scale spatiotemporal data and its applications.
+I am generally interested in optimization, deep learning and spatiotemporal modeling.
+My work has been applied to learning dynamical systems, intelligent transportation, and climate informatics.
 For more details, see my curriculum vitae and research statement.

 Long-term forecasting in environments with nonlinear dynamics is highly challenging, since there exist long-term temporal dependencies, higher-order correlations and sensitivity to error propagation.
 We present a novel family of neural sequence models, that learn the nonlinear dynamics directly using higher order moments and high-order state transition functions.

 Large-scale spatiotemporal data such as climate measurements, location-based social networks have complex structures.
 In this project, we develop a scalable framework based on low-rank tensor learning to analyze them.
 We propose a series of algorithms ranging from offline, online to memory efficient learning to solve the problem.
 We show that our framework can produce accurate predictions in a scalable way and discover interesting patterns in spatiotemporal data.

 Given a series of road network snapshots, we propose a latent space model to capture its topological and temporal properties.
 We present an incremental online algorithm which sequentially and adaptively learns the spatiotemporal patterns.
 Our framework enables real-time traffic prediction on a large volumne of Los Angeles traffic sensor data.